Accidental death and dismemberment insurance offers financial protection in the event of death or loss of limb or function due to an accident.

 This guide will explore what exactly AD&D insurance covers, who needs it, where to buy it, and the pros and cons of this supplemental insurance product.

-What is AD&D Insurance?
+What is Accidental Death and Dismemberment Insurance?

 Unlike regular life insurance in Canada, which covers any cause of death, Accidental death and dismemberment (AD&D) insurance covers deaths that occur due to accidents.
-This includes fatal accidents and dismemberment – which refers to the loss of limbs, appendages, sight, speech, hearing, and other functions due to an accident.
+This includes fatal accidents and dismemberment, which refers to the loss of limbs, appendages, sight, speech, hearing, and other functions due to an accident.

 In essence, AD&D insurance provides financial protection to your family if you unexpectedly pass away or suffer permanent disability due to an accident.
 It is usually offered as a supplement or rider to add to existing life insurance coverage.